mfelipe-eisenkraemer/DataboxInc/README.md

 The app is integrated with Facebook, Twitter and Instagram data sources to gather your daily online interactions and present them to you.

-Main features:
+<b>Main features:</b>

-Trend analysis of your Twitter and Instagram feed.
-Sentiment analysis of your Twitter posts.
-Daily steps monitoring.
-Location history using the device GPS.
-Profile information from Facebook.
+Trend analysis of your Twitter and Instagram feed. <br/>
+Sentiment analysis of your Twitter posts. <br/>
+Daily steps monitoring. <br/>
+Location history using the device GPS. <br/>
+Profile information from Facebook. <br/>

 This project is based on a paper created by Hamed Haddadi et al (2015) available at http://arxiv.org/abs/1501.04737